Champions League: Karim Benzema keeps Real Madrid eyes on the here and now | DW | 09.03.2022

 Few goals can have had such an overwhelming sense of inevitability as Kylian Mbappe’s opener on Wednesday night.
 And few collapses can have been quite so predictable as Paris Saint-Germain's subsequent failure to progress.

-Not only had the prematch narrative focused on Real's desperation to sign Mbappe when his contract expires at the end of this season but he'd scored the decisive goal late in the first leg.
+Not only had the prematch narrative focused on Real's desperation to sign Mbappe when his contract expires at the end of this season, but he had scored the decisive goal late in the first leg.
 When, moments after he had a goal disallowed, he fired home after a counterattack in a similar position, it felt like a glimpse in to the near future for the fans packed in to the Bernabeu.

-But those that represent the present, and indeed the prolific past, were determined to prove they are not done yet.
+But the players who represent the present, and indeed the prolific past, were determined to prove that they are not done yet.

 Then it happened again.
 First Karim Benzema hustled, harried and arguably fouled Gianluigi Donnarumma as the goalkeeper dwelt on the ball.
 He was rewarded with an equalizer.
 It should have been a nudge of warning to PSG, it was instead the signal for the Qatari-owned club to capitulate and for Modric to take control.